Measures of Return

-Risk-free assets are typically those issued by a government and considered to have zero risk.
-When we combine a risk-free asset with a portfolio of risky assets, we create a capital allocation line that we can represent on a graph on the efficient frontier curve.
-The capital allocation line connects the optimal risky portfolio to the risk-free asset.
+Risk-free assets are usually government-issued with no risk.
+When you combine them with risky assets, you create a capital allocation line on a graph.
+This line connects the best risky portfolio to the risk-free asset.

 A highly risk-averse investor may choose to invest only in a risk-free asset.
 On the contrary, a less risk-averse investor may have a small portion of their wealth invested in the risk-free asset and a large portion invested in the risky portfolio.
 An investor with a high-risk tolerance may, in fact, choose to borrow from the risk-free asset and invest in a risky portfolio.
 This enables the investor to invest more than 100% of their assets and create a leveraged portfolio.